pmphan/RE-Exercise/Exercise1.md

 Remark: It feels impossible to figure out what this function does just by looking at the Assembly file and without any prior knowledge or context.

 ## Q4 - fib_wrapper_3.exe

+1. How would you detect dynamic loading?

+   In this case, calls to `CreateFile`, `ReadFile` and `VirtualAlloc` with the DLL's name are easy signifier.

+2. How can you evade detection?

+   Perhaps obfuscating the DLL names so that it wouldn't immediately show up in the string list and only de-obfuscating it during runtime would be a good idea.
+Calls to `CreateFile`, `ReadFile` and `VirtualAlloc` can also be dynamically loaded.

+   [`fib_wrapper_4`](./fib_wrapper_4/) contains a simple deobfuscation function.
+In this exe, the `fib.dll` string is obfuscated.